 Once you've created your new calendar, you'll be brought to the calendar's admin page.
 Your newly created calendar's slug (the unique name of your calendar) will be displayed in the address bar.
 You'll need this slug to upload events to the calendar.

-Once you've copied the calendar's slug, go to Events > All > CSV Imports > New Upload.
+Once you've copied the calendar's slug, go to Events > Imports CSV > New Upload.
 From here, you can click the Download CSV Template to export a sample event CSV with the appropriate column headers.